 Remote location that takes you into the deep water trenches which funnel in the southwest Indian ocean swell.
 Here choose Asu or Bawa for its reputation for consistent overhead surf.
 You get surfing on outer-islands reefs and crystal clear water.
 Come here in between May to October during dry season for the best surfs.

 Nias Islands in West Sumatra

 Nias Island is famous internationally as a surfing destination with the famous Sorake Bay.
 This place provides both left and right-hand breaks.
-Although it saw fewer travelers due to the earthquakes in 2004 and 2005, it had picked up again in recent years, and as always the waves still rush to shore.
-Like Hinako Islands, come here during the dry season of May to October too.
+Although it saw fewer travelers due to the earthquakes in 2004 and 2005, it had picked up again in recent years, and as always, the waves still rushed to shore.
+Like Hinako Islands, come here during the dry season of May to October.

 |1.
 Book the best accommodations – Booking.com* or Agoda.com *|